SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page details how to author Sumo Docs, which are written in GitHub-flavored markdown.
+This page describes how to author Sumo Docs, which are written in GitHub-flavored markdown.

 The Sumo Logic Style Guide is a guide to language at Sumo Logic, so that we can speak as one company with a unified voice, and know what we mean when we talk about our product.
 The Style Guide began as a document used by the Documentation team to make decisions about tone, voice, and word usage.
 We thought it would be useful to share with everyone in our community.